evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

 see in many of these examples, it's especially useful if you use [mimetypes][17] well.

-Do you have questions, other novel uses of `OPTIONS` or other ideas around feature discovery.
+If you have questions, other novel uses of `OPTIONS` or other ideas around feature discovery, you can respond via:

+* This post on Mastodon
+* This post on Bluesky
+* Via the Webmention protocol!

 [1]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS
 [2]: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS